 What functions require you to disclose additional information when seeking consent?

-If the computer program performs one or more of the following functions that would normally not be expected by the user, then you must disclose additional information when seeking consent, as outlined below.
+If the computer program performs one or more of the following functions that would normally not be expected by the user, then you must disclose additional information when seeking consent, as outlined below:Footnote 1

-- Causes the computer system to connect to or send messages to other computer systems without the user's authorization
+Causes the computer system to communicate with another computer system or device without the user's authorization;

 See section 10(5) of CASL for more detailed information.